addisonj/ff-2019-smoth-operator/pres.md

 ### Removing Unneeded Stuff

 - Once we are done back-filling, we want to eventually scale down batch reading portions
-- We can do this either by just scaling down the `S3FileReaders` or condtionally building a different graph
+- We can do this either by just scaling down the `S3FileReaders` or conditionally building a different graph

 ----

 ### Our results so far

 - Much less business logic to maintain, first use case reduced from ~500 loc to ~100 loc
-- Performance has been good in back-fill
+- Performance has been good in back-fill, but not strictly ordered
-- Figuring out glue partitioning is a bit of a challenge to not have tiny partitions
+- Figuring out glue partitioning to avoid small partitions is a a challenge
 - Still some bugs to iron out

 ----